 Lastly, the December 1 Star article and the Construction Recorder both note that high speed passenger elevators would also be installed.
 The elevator shaft for the building is actually located just beyond the halfway point in the depth of the building, and outside the original three-story portion of the structure.
 I would guess that the 1920 version of the Fair had a stairwell which allowed access to the second and third floors on the front half of the building.
 However, it isn’t clear where that would be today, as the only staircase present today is located behind the elevators.
 (Note: If anyone has images from the inside of the Fair when it was a store, please let me know)

 The Fair Store continued to operate until the late 1940’s.
-In October of 1949, the State of Indiana leased parts of the building for use as state offices (The Bass photo of the Fair above is identified as 1949, perhaps before the Fair ceased operations).
+The image above shows a Brill streetcar heading east on Washington Street in front of the Fair in 1946.
+In October of 1949, the State of Indiana leased parts of the building for use as state offices (The Bass photo of the Fair earlier in this post is identified as 1949, perhaps before the Fair ceased operations).
 The October 8, 1949 Indianapolis News reported that the state had taken a four-year lease from the Traugott Bros., Inc., the corporate entity of the former operators of The Fair who still owned the building.
 The cost of the lease was $130,000.
 The initial tenants in the building were the Department of Conservation, which was moved from the State Library building, and would occupy the first two floors of the building.
 Other offices in the building would be used by the state highway engineering section, and various other state boards.
 The state Democratic Committee had offices in the building from the 1960's until 1982, as did a series of engineering firms and advocacy groups.

 Today the Fair still houses state offices, along with a few private businesses, and the landlord’s offices.
 The white terra cotta façade is still in place, although the display windows on the first floor are gone, replaced with a metal façade, and office windows.
 Also gone are the metal decorative features which were on the second and third floor windows.
 Lastly, the Fair signs, which had been on the front of the building, and which had stood on the roof, are long gone.